2018ik/2018ik.github.io/_wiki/regeneration.markdown

 ## Background

-Regeneration is the first item of organic salvation, and involves being born of God to become children of God belonging to the species of God.
+Regeneration is to generate the redeemed believers with the divine life, making them born of God to become children of God belonging to the species of God.
+This is the first item of organic salvation.

 ## Biblical Basis